Institutional Research Specialist

 - Ability to work independently at times and to collaborate with others in a team-driven environment when needed.

-- Strong problem solving and presentation skills as well as ability to interact effectively with internal and external constituents to establish and maintain good working relationships.
+- Strong problem solving, presentation skills, and ability to interact effectively with internal and external constituents to establish and maintain good working relationships.

 - Campus-based position working in an office environment.